SycamoreFox/SysTray/README.md

 - Num Lock key state

 ### Why SysTray?
-Many Windows users want to know at a glance how much memory is being used? / are the disk drives in use? / is my Caps lock key on? / etc.
+Many Windows users want to know at a glance how their computer is performing.
 Windows does not come with such functionality 'out of the box' - thus SysTray

 ### How much does it cost?
 SysTray is Free and Open Source Software (FOSS).
 It's yours to use freely.
 I hope you find it useful and enjoyable.